SchweizerischeBundesbahnen/scion-workbench/README.md

 Workbench layouts are useful for applications with non-linear workflows where users want to flexibly view and edit content in parallel.
 Examples include specialized business applications, scientific or development tools, as well as command & control interfaces.

 The SCION Workbench supports tabbed views that enable users to arrange content to fit their individual needs.
-Fixed areas can be declared to display additional information or context-sensitive assistance.
+Fixed areas can be defined to display additional information or context-sensitive assistance.
 In addition, typical workbench controls such as overlays, message boxes, and notification ribbons are available.

 [<img src="/docs/site/images/workbench-layout.svg">](https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/docs/site/images/workbench-layout.svg)

-While the SCION Workbench can be used in regular Angular applications, it is particularly useful in host applications for the [SCION Microfrontend Platform][link-scion-microfrontend-platform].
+Although SCION Workbench is designed for use in Angular applications, its workbench layout is particularly well suited for implementing a framework-agnostic microfrontend architecture, as different web applications can contribute views in the form of microfrontends.
+SCION Workbench has built-in microfrontend support from the [SCION Microfrontend Platform][link-scion-microfrontend-platform], a lightweight library for embedding microfrontends.
+Microfrontends embedded as views can interact seamlessly with the workbench using the [SCION Workbench Client][link-scion-workbench-client] or communicate with other microfrontends via the SCION Microfrontend Platform.
+Any web application can be integrated as a workbench view.
+Likewise, a workbench view can embed further microfrontends, and so on.

 ***